bpelikan/GitBlogs/_posts/2015-07-27-Property-and-its-attributes-in-objective-c.md

 comments: true
 category: code
 tags: [ios]
-title: Property and the attributes in objective-c
+title: Property and its Attributes in Objective-C
 ---
 ---

+* @synthesize: @synthesize can only be used to property, not iVar.

 * atomic / nonatomic